tversteeg/registers.nvim/README.md

 ## Use

-The popup window showing the registers and their values can be opened in one of the following ways:
+The pop-up window showing the registers and their values can be opened in one of the following ways:

 - Call `:Registers`
 - Press <kbd>"</kbd> in _normal_ or _visual_ mode